 When the temperature outside begins the fall below 0 °c, certain precautions should be taken to prevent the water in the pipes from freezing and causing havoc within the family home.

 - Pipe covering – Any form of pipe covering or insulation for the pipe would be a great way of preventing your pipes from freezing.

 - Keep the temperature steady – Try to ensure the temperature within the building doesn’t go below 10°c.

 - Open boiler cabinet/cupboard doors- If your boiler happens to be hidden away in a cupboard or cabinet, there is a slight risk of your pipes freezing because cupboards tend to be the coldest rooms of the house.
-If the doors left open the cupboard/cabinet would be able to get up to room temperature.
+If the door is left open, the cupboard/cabinet would be able to get up to room temperature.

-Even after taking all precautions necessary, although this may seem inconceivable, your pipes may still unfortunately end up freezing over.
-If you can locate where in the pipeline the freezing has taken place, you will be able to thaw out the pipe using a form of heat such as (towels, hair dryer etc) and make water transferable again.
+Even after taking all necessary precautions, although this may seem inconceivable, your pipes may still unfortunately end up freezing over.
+If you can locate where in the pipeline the freezing has taken place, you will be able to thaw out the pipe using a form of heat such as towels, hair dryer etc, and make water transferable again.
 However, if you have any queries with this, or you are unable to locate the frozen pipe, we would recommend contacting us for one of our trusted engineers to come and inspect the problem.